ionpan/Nokia5110/README.md

 optimize it a bit by allocating the characters' HEX values to the flash memory instead of SRAM.
 No big of a deal but should save you 480Byte of SRAM.

+features:
+-ASCII characters' HEX values array is stored in flash memory -Support to set device pinout
+-Support to set screen dimensions in pixels
+-Support to set screen contrast
+-Support to change screen mode right through sketch (normal or inverted) -Support to display bitmap arrays stored in flash memory (using PROGMEM modifier) -Support for older Arduino IDE versions (>1.0)

 Thank you Nathan

 ionpan